wyx087/solar-owl/README.md

 A few things to note:

 - The log files will disappear if RPi power gets turned off because it is stored in RAMdisk.
+- On RPi, there should be 2 background scheduled tasks: compiled il.c program on boot and logtrim.sh at 23:59.
 - To build il.c, use the following command: gcc -lwiringPi -o il il.c
+- To build pc.c, no special command is needed, Linux or Cygwin envirounment recommended.
 - Inside www/LINKS.TXT details the links required for the graph webpage
-- On RPi, there should be 2 background scheduled tasks: compiled il.c on boot and logtrim.sh at 23:59.
-- The log file columns are defined near the end of C files
+- The definition for log file columns are found near the end of C files
 - Attempt has been made to keep similarity between il.c and pc.c so that the updates and bug fixes can be applied to both easily.